Carol Peletier: Season 6

 In the episode "JSS", Carol is forced to drop her act as a meek housewife to defend the Alexandrians against the Wolves.
 She disguises herself as one of them, successfully killing many of them, but comes into conflict with Morgan's pacifist ideology.
-In the episode "Heads Up", Carol, Michonne and Rick dispute with Morgan over his beliefs.
-Later, Carol becomes suspicious of Morgan and follows him into the townhouse, leaving Judith at Jessie's house, and confronts him about who he is hiding inside it.
-In the mid-season finale "Start to Finish", Carol fakes her injury during the herd and goes to kill the Wolf locked up with Denise.
-Morgan intervenes and he bodyslams her, knocking her out.
-The Wolf, however, escapes.
-In the mid-season premiere, "No Way Out", Carol shoots the Wolf with Denise, but is shocked when she hears the Wolf, even as he is swarmed and eaten by walkers, echoing her calls for Denise to go and save herself.
+In the episode "Heads Up", Carol, Michonne, and Rick argue with Morgan over his beliefs.
+Later, Carol becomes suspicious of Morgan and follows him into the townhouse, leaving Judith at Jessie's house, and confronts Morgan about who he is hiding inside it.
+In the mid-season finale "Start to Finish", Carol fakes an injury during the herd attack and goes to kill the Wolf locked up with Denise.
+Morgan intervenes and bodyslams her, knocking her out.
+The Wolf escapes.
+In the mid-season premiere, "No Way Out", Carol shoots the Wolf with Denise, but is shocked when she hears the Wolf, even as he is being swarmed and eaten by walkers, echoing her calls for Denise to go and save herself.
 They fight off the remaining herd.
-In "Not Tomorrow Yet", Carol counts up her total killings, over 18 people, and it heavily weighs in on her.
+In "Not Tomorrow Yet", Carol reckons she has killed over 18 people, and it weighs heavily on her.
 Carol later kisses Tobin, but their connection is merely Carol's attempt at a normal life.
-Later, she follows Rick's mission to infiltrate the Saviors' outpost, but is concerned for a pregnant Maggie, who wants to go in and fight after the alarms go off, but they are soon captured by Saviors on the outside.
+Later, she is posted outside the walls during Rick's mission to infiltrate the Saviors' outpost, but is concerned for a pregnant Maggie, who wants to go in and fight after the alarms go off.
+Carol and Maggie are captured by Saviors.
 In "The Same Boat", Carol and Maggie surrender to Paula's group and become hostages.
-Carol retreats back to her meek facade to trick her captors, and is able to free herself and Maggie, who convinces Carol that instead of escaping they have to finish their captors.
-Though Carol has no hesitation killing to defend Maggie, she begs Paula — a formerly submissive woman who became an unrepentant killer after losing her family — to run, but is forced to impale her on a walker trap where she is killed.
+Carol reverts to her meek facade in order to trick her captors, and is able to free herself and Maggie, who convinces Carol that instead of escaping they have to kill their captors.
+Though Carol has no qualms about killing to defend Maggie, she begs Paula — a formerly submissive woman who became an unrepentant killer after losing her family — to run, but is forced to impale her on a walker trap, where she dies.
 Carol then traps the reinforcements Paula had requested in a burning room.
 Daryl and the others arrive, having tracked them, and Carol has an emotional breakdown, embracing Daryl and admitting that she's not okay.
 In "Twice as Far", Carol is shown praying and smoking and attempting a relationship with Tobin, but it is useless.
-She has no feelings for him and sneaks out of Alexandria at night leaving Tobin a note explaining that she has to be alone, that she can no longer kill and she can't bear to love someone if she can't protect them.
-In "Last Day on Earth", Morgan follows Carol's trail, who is mentally damaged and weak.
-She is later found by a Savior who shoots her, and she begs him to kill her, but Morgan intervenes and kills the Savior, and they are escorted away by another soldier from a different community.
+She has no feelings for him and sneaks out of Alexandria at night, leaving Tobin a note explaining that she has to be alone, that she can no longer kill, and that she can't bear to love someone if she can't protect them.
+In "Last Day on Earth", Morgan follows Carol's trail and finds her mentally damaged and weak.
+She is later found by a Savior who shoots her.
+She begs the Savior to kill her, but Morgan intervenes and kills the Savior, and the two are escorted away by another soldier from a different community.